hillarykrumbholz/Mental_Health_in_Tech/README.md

 Link to presentation can be found [Here](https://docs.google.com/presentation/d/e/2PACX-1vQ9e59BSZeiK2LWKrIjWPhR_mGaKAb4BfJNviVGeLLih-dGfGRYO86zevzhnSuK90FRGu8NI8DQ-XHF/pub?start=false&loop=false&delayms=3000)

-## Segment 3 Expectations: <br>
-By the end of this deliverable the analysis will be complete in addition to any refinements made to the random forest model and SQLite database.
-Images depicting the data exploration process and results from the analysis will be integrated into the Google slide presentation.
-Repository should be cleared of excess/unnecessary files and all pull requests should be either merged or deleted. <br>

-The larger responsibility of creating the dashboard with interactive elements and perfecting the presentation on Google slides will be shared between all group members. <br>

-## Team

-<strong>Square: </strong> Complete peer reviews on the code.
-Primary: Hillary<br>
-<strong>Circle: </strong> Create a dashboard to display findings.
-Primary: Rudy<br>
-<strong>Triangle: </strong> Create a draft presentation to share with the class.
-Primary: Jason<br>

-All team members will spread the responsibility of working on the dashboard and preparing for the presentation.

 ## Project Overview

 <strong> Slected Topic: </strong> Presence of Mental Health Disorders in  Tech Workforce <br>